Self (programming language): Traits

-This excerpt changes the "class" of myObject at runtime by changing the value associated with the 'parent*' slot (the asterisk is part of the slot name, but not the corresponding messages).
+This excerpt changes the class of myObject at runtime by changing the value associated with the 'parent*' slot (the asterisk is part of the slot name, but not the corresponding messages).
 Unlike with inheritance or lexical scoping, the delegate object can be modified at runtime.

 Adding slots

 Objects in Self can be modified to include additional slots.
 This can be done using the graphical programming environment, or with the primitive '_AddSlots:'.
 A primitive has the same syntax as a normal keyword message, but its name starts with the underscore character.
-The _AddSlots primitive should be avoided because it is a left over from early implementations.
+The _AddSlots primitive should be avoided because it is a leftover from early implementations.
 However, we will show it in the example below because it makes the code shorter.

 An earlier example was about refactoring a simple class called Vehicle in order to be able to differentiate the behaviour between cars and trucks.
 In Self one would accomplish this with something like this: